Stock-to-Flow

 When are Bitcoin halvings?

 Bitcoin halves the block subsidy every 210,000 blocks — roughly every four years.
 The four halvings to date: 28 November 2012 (block 210,000, subsidy 25 BTC), 9 July 2016 (block 420,000, 12.5 BTC), 11 May 2020 (block 630,000, 6.25 BTC), 19/20 April 2024 (block 840,000, 3.125 BTC).
-The next halving is scheduled at block 1,050,000 in early 2028.
+The next halving is scheduled at block 1,050,000, expected around 2028.
 Each halving doubles the stock-to-flow ratio, which is the move S2F maps directly to a higher model price.

 Is stock-to-flow debunked?